 Teh Tarik with The Flag

-Wei-Ling Gallery and The National Visual Arts Gallery of Malaysia present ‘Teh Tarik with The Flag’.
+Wei-Ling Gallery, UOB Malaysia and National Visual Arts Gallery of Malaysia present ‘Teh Tarik with The Flag’.

 A quintessential symbol of Malaysia’s national identity, the ‘Jalur Gemilang’ is composed of a field of 14 alternating red and white stripes, a blue canton bearing a crescent, and a 14-point star known as the ‘Bintang Perskeutuan’.
 Imbued with meaning, each design element speaks of the values ingrained in every Malaysian.
 The 14 stripes represent the equal status of the member states, while the 14 points of the star represent the unity inherent between these entities.
 In terms of color, blue is present to symbolize the unity of the Malaysian people, red to signify the strength and courage in facing challenges, white to remind of the importance of integrity, and yellow to indicate the royal colors of the rulers.